 - Allow the usage of only one key per user

-- Change all ssh and PGP keys regularly
+- Change all SSH and PGP keys regularly

 - Remove all unused security accounts

-Logical Access Control
+Step 2: Enable Logical Access Control

 Logical Access Control is the process of assigning what type of actions can be performed on the resource (read, write, execute, etc) and by whom.
 The major part of this step involves controlling access to AWS resources, users, and processes.

 The major portion of this step focuses on identifying how users and permissions are set up for the service in AWS.
-It is essential to ensure that the management of the credentials associated with the AWS accounts is well secured.
+It is essential to ensure that the management of the credentials associated with the AWS accounts is well-secured.

 - The bucket should have versioning enabled.